piavW/BootcampNotes/LegacyChallengeNotes.md

 The AUT cycle and RPS are for the evenings!
 Only work on legacycode during school-hours.
 ---

-# Team 2: Pia, Alex, Jonas, Luca, Miysier, Sverrir.
+# Team 2: Pia, Alex, Jonas, Luca, Miyesier, Sverrir.

 Issues in the legacy code: